CraftSpider/TalosBot/README.md

 ### Discord
 1. You will need to clone this repository onto your computer.
 You can do this through the command line with `git clone http://github.com/CraftSpider/TalosBot/`

-10. Navigate into the `TalosBot\Discord\` file
+2. Install the discord.py library, the google API library, the mysql connector, and the pillow library using the command `python3 -m pip install -r requirements.txt`

-20. Install the discord.py library, the google API library, the mysql connector, and the pillow library using the command `python3 -m pip install -r requirements.txt`
+3. Navigate into the `TalosBot\Discord\` file

-40. Create a file named exactly `Token.txt` and place your discord bot token in that file.
+4. Create a file named exactly `Token.txt` and place your discord bot token in that file.

-50. Run the command `python3 talos.py`.
+5. Run the command `python3 talos.py`.
 Talos should now be running.